Niglou/esp32-nonos/README.md

 You need **xtensa-esp32-elf** binaries to compile project.
 Instruction from https://docs.espressif.com/projects/esp-idf/en/latest/get-started/linux-setup-scratch.html

-Once you have the binaries, set the path of binaries in "Makefile".
+Once you have the binaries, change the path of binaries in "Makefile"
+(default : ~/esp/xtensa-esp32-elf/bin).

 ## **Compile**

-`make` or `make build`
-will compile objects files in "builds" folder.
+`make` or `make build` will compile objects files in "builds" folder.

-The "Makefile" is basic, it can be improved.
+`make build /path/folder/project` to compile your project.

 ## **Template**